strapdata/elassandra/docs/elassandra/source/operations.rst

    (2 rows)

 Apache Cassandra is a column store that only support upsert operation.
-This means that deleting a cell or a row invovles the creation of a tombestone (insert a null) kept until the compaction later removes both the obsolete data and the tombstone (See this blog about `Cassandra tombstone <http://thelastpickle.com/blog/2016/07/27/about-deletes-and-tombstones.html>`_).
+This means that deleting a cell or a row involves the creation of a tombstone (insert a null) kept until the compaction later removes both the obsolete data and the tombstone (See this blog about `Cassandra tombstones <http://thelastpickle.com/blog/2016/07/27/about-deletes-and-tombstones.html>`_).

-By default, when using the Elasticsearch API to replace a document by a new one, Elassandra insert a row corresponding to the new document including null for unset fields.
+By default, when using the Elasticsearch API to replace a document with a new one, Elassandra inserts a row corresponding to the new document including null for unset fields.
 Without these null (cell tombstones), old fields not present in the new document would be kept at the Cassandra level as zombie cells.

-Moreover, indexing with ``op_type=create`` (See `Elasticsearch indexing <https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-index_.html#operation-type>`_ ) require a Cassandra PAXOS transaction to check if the document exists in the underlying datacenter.
-This comes with useless performance cost if you use automatic generated document ID (See `Automatic ID generation <https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-index_.html#_automatic_id_generation>`_.
+Moreover, indexing with ``op_type=create`` (See `Elasticsearch indexing <https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-index_.html#operation-type>`_ ) requires a Cassandra PAXOS transaction to check if the document exists in the underlying datacenter.
+This comes with an unnecessary performance cost if you use an automatically generated document ID (See `Automatic ID generation <https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-index_.html#_automatic_id_generation>`_.
 ), as this ID will be the Cassandra primary key.

-Depending on *op_type* and document ID, CQL requests are issued as follow when indexing with the Elasticsearch API :
+Depending on the *op_type* and document ID, CQL requests are issued as follows when indexing with the Elasticsearch API:

 .. cssclass:: table-bordered